gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 of the *-gnatX* command switch).

-In extension mode, the latest version of the Ada language is implemented (currently Ada 202x), and in addition a small number of GNAT specific extensions are recognized as follows:
+In extension mode, the latest version of the Ada language is implemented (currently Ada 2022), and in addition a number of GNAT specific extensions are recognized as follows:

 * Constrained attribute for generic objects